 Purple Carrot’s pricing varies based on how many meals you order.
 The cost per recipe also depends on whether you choose meal kits or prepared meals.
 The cheapest possible price per serving is $11.00 when you order 3 meal kits serving 4 people (plus current discounts), which is a great option for families.
 The price per prepared dish is a bit higher but remains the same whether you order 6, 8, or 10 servings.

 Remember that you can mix and match meal kits and prepared meals in the same order.
 Plus, you can score significant savings by taking advantage of our special deal.
-It tends to vary from time to time, but it's currently Get 50% off your first order.
-Code DR50!
+It tends to vary from time to time, but it's currently Get $100 Off!!

 The Plantry is à la carte, and the items and their prices change regularly.
 At the time of my research, prices for individual items ranged from $3.50 for a cup of Blueberry & Vermont Maple Oatmeal to $8.99 for Asian Ginger Salad Dressing.
 Keep in mind that these costs are in addition to your weekly subscription.